WildEarth Guardians: History

 WildEarth Guardians started as an environmental group calling itself Forest Guardians in 1989 to fight logging on New Mexico's Elk Mountain.
 Soon Forest Guardians took on other projects such as the public lands livestock grazing industry.
 They were able to buy leases for public land by outbidding local ranchers.
 Then they restored the landscape by keeping cattle out, restoring native plants, and removing non-native plants.
 In 1996 they expanded to take on river issues, particularly the Rio Grande silvery minnow, which was brought to the brink of extinction when drought caused the Rio Grande to dry up for 60 miles.
 An official endangered species program was launched in 2001, and in 2007 a climate and energy program was started.

-Forest Guardians became WildEarth Guardians when they merged with Sinapu, a Boulder Colorado environmental group in 2008, and expanded the scope of its efforts to include Canada and Mexico, with an emphasis on the Rocky Mountain region.
+Forest Guardians became WildEarth Guardians when they merged with Sinapu, a Boulder, Colorado environmental group in 2008.

 WildEarth Guardians merged with two environmental groups during 2013, forming a greatly expanded organization that continues under the "WildEarth Guardians" name.
 Wildlands CPR was based in Montana, US, and had a 20-year history of protecting and resting healthy watersheds from the threats of roads and motorized recreation.
 The Utah Environmental Congress was Utah's statewide National Forest watchdog, with a 15-year history of activism with respect to logging and road building in National Forests.
 With these two mergers, the membership of WildEarth Guardians jumped from 20,000 to an estimated 60,000.